jrson11/GeoSohn/docs/source/3_1-py_curve.rst

 1950s-1960s:
 .............

-- **Early developments**: 'Winkler (1867) <https://www.issmge.org/uploads/publications/1/35/1981_02_0020.pdf>'_ and Fleming (1940) introduced the concept of subgrade reaction, which forms the basis for p-y curves.
+- **Early developments**: Winkler (1867) and Fleming (1940) introduced the concept of subgrade reaction, which forms the basis for p-y curves.
 They proposed that the lateral resistance of a soil-pile system can be represented by the following equation:

   F=k⋅δ,
   where